 The MCP server launched June 5, 2025 and is labeled as experimental:

-22 commits over ~10 months with only 3 contributors signals this is a side project within ActiveCampaign, not a heavily invested product.
+22 commits over ~11 months with only 3 contributors signals this is a side project within ActiveCampaign, not a heavily invested product.
+The repository has been code-frozen since November 26, 2025 — over 5 months with no new commits despite 5 pending pull requests awaiting review.
 The “experimental” label and “Postmark Labs” branding are explicit about this — use with appropriate expectations.

 Security Warning: Malicious npm Impersonator